Bible Journaling with Teenagers

 Sharing is caring!

-When your children were younger, you probably had a much easier time reading to them about the many heroes from the Bible that overcame impossible odds.
+When your children were younger, you probably had a much easier time reading to them about the many heroes from the Bible who overcame impossible odds.
 That’s because Bible stories were presented to them in such a new and exciting way, that it captivated their hearts and minds.
 They wanted to hear more.
 Stay tuned to learn how to do bible journaling with teenagers!

 How to Do Bible Journaling With Teenagers

-Now that your kids have grown into teenagers, you may be facing a few new challenges that are keeping your teenagers from engaging in reading scripture.
-Whether it’s because they find it boring, or they simply cannot comprehend what they have read-only moments prior, it’s important that we as parents help them find the right tool to help develop faith in our teens.
+Whether it’s because they find it boring, or they cannot comprehend what they have read only moments prior, we as parents must help them find the right tool to help develop faith in our teens.

 Bible Journaling with teenagers